 In addition, you need to allow ICMP and TCP protocols from the IP Addresses above which are relevant to your location.

-To set up Leaseweb Monitoring, go to the management page for the dedicated server that you want to monitor.
+To set up Leaseweb Monitoring, go to the Details page of the dedicated server or virtual private server that you want to monitor.